odpi/egeria-docs/site/docs/education/tutorials/building-egeria-tutorial/task-building-egeria-source.md

 graphics to work well.
 It's also outside the scope of this summary.

 Egeria provides both maven and gradle build scripts.
 On Wndows we've seen issues with maven which can cause IntelliJ to be busy or unresponsive for hours.
 If this happens you could try to use the gradle build instead.
-To do this in IntelliJ
+To do this in IntelliJ:

 * Navigate to your maven tool window,click the top level maven project 'Egeria' & 'Unlink Maven Projects' - and confirm.
 * In the left project tree right click on the top level build.gradle and 'Link gradle project'